-The structure of the coffee roaster is content that many people are interested in and wonder about.
-Today, coffee roasters have become important in the coffee production process, greatly influencing the quality of the finished coffee before it reaches the consumer.
+Structure Of Coffee Roasting Machines: The structure of the coffee roaster is content that many people are interested in and wonder about.
+Today, coffee roasters have become essential in coffee production, greatly influencing the quality of the finished coffee before it reaches the consumer.

 For the coffee roasting process to be complete and to produce a quality product, some basic requirements are set for all types of coffee roasters :